Why Visualizing Failure Makes WOOP Goal Setting So Powerful

 - Plan: “If I catch myself scrolling, then I will log off immediately and set a 25-minute focus timer.”

-What this does is create a small but powerful behavioral loop that interrupts the pattern early, before it fully takes over your attention.
+What this does is create a small but powerful behavioral loop that interrupts the habit early, before it fully captures your attention.

-Instead of letting the distraction unfold automatically, you build in a moment of awareness followed by a pre-decided response.
+Instead of allowing the distraction to continue automatically, you create a moment of awareness followed by a response you’ve already decided on.

-That’s what makes WOOP goal setting feel so practical—it doesn’t rely on willpower in the moment, it relies on a plan you’ve already made when you were thinking clearly.
+That’s one of the reasons WOOP goal setting feels so practical—it doesn’t depend on willpower in the moment.
+It depends on a plan you created ahead of time when you were thinking clearly.

 Why WOOP Works When Willpower Fails